-Every registered user is assigned a personal Access Key, a unique "password" that can be used to access and query the currencylayer API.
+Every registered user is assigned a personal access key, a unique key that can be used to access and query the currencylayer API.
 If you are logged in, you can find it in your Account Dashboard, in the 3-Step Quickstart Guide, and in all interactive links contained in the API's Documentation.
 In your account dashboard you can reset your access key at any given time.

 Pricing is based on the number of monthly API Requests offered for each individual Subscription Plan.
 Accessing any type of currencylayer forex data using a valid API Access Key counts as one "API Request".
 Unlike most other providers, any API Endpoint or feature requested (including Time-Frame & Currency-Change Queries, as well as requesting multiple currencies at once) counts as only one API Request.

 Users will be automatically notified via e-mail and on their Account Dashboard once at least 75%, 90%, and 100% of their monthly API Request allowance has been reached.
 After reaching 100% of the allowance, API access will be disabled.